 HONDA ELITE S / R (SE50)

-In some literature, the Canadian Elite R’s were also occasionally referred to as the ‘Aero Sport RR’.
-The Aero name is fitting for this scooter, since Honda traditionally used it for their 2-stroke offerings, while up until this scooter all their Elite models were 4-strokes.
-Perhaps name recognition was the reason why Honda used the Elite based names.
-It could have also been because Honda continued to sell the Aero 50 alongside this Elite S / R for 1987.
+In some literature, the Canadian Elite R’s were also referred to as the ‘Aero Sport RR’.
+The Aero name is fitting for this scooter, since Honda traditionally used it for their 2-stroke offerings (e.g. up until this scooter all their Elite models were 4-strokes while all Aero’s were 2-strokes).
+Perhaps name recognition was the reason why Honda used the Elite based name, but it could have also been because Honda continued to sell the Aero 50 alongside this Elite S / R for 1987.

-During this same time period, Honda also sold the Elite SR / LX (SA50) from ’88 - 2001 and the Elite E / ES (SB50) from 1988-1990, so check out those scooters if you aren’t sure which Elite you have.
-After 1987, Honda USA replaced this scooter in the USA market with the Elite LX (SA50).
-Canadians continued to receive this scooter until 1991, after which Honda Canada switched to the 50cc Dio (SK50).
+Honda USA would go on to use the Elite name for other 50cc 2-strokes, as starting the next year Honda sold the Elite SR / LX (SA50) from ’88 - 2001 and the Elite E / ES (SB50) from 1988-1990, so check out those scooters if you aren’t sure which Elite you have.
+After 1987, Honda USA replaced this scooter in the USA market with the Elite SR / LX (SA50) while Canadians continued to receive this scooter until 1991, after which Honda Canada switched to the 50cc Dio (SK50).

-When considering the regular, restricted and Canadian market models, all together four different versions of the SE50 were sold in North America:
+When considering the regular, restricted and Canadian market models, in total four different versions of the SE50 were sold in North America:

 1) Elite S - Unrestricted SE50 sold in the USA

-2) Elite R / Aero Sport RR - Unrestricted SE50 with sporty graphics/rims sold in Canada
+2) Elite R / Aero Sport RR - Unrestricted with sporty graphics/rims (Canada only)

-4) Iowa Elite - Heavily restricted (25mph) SE50P sold in Iowa and 6 or so other states.
+4) Iowa Elite - Heavily restricted (25mph) SE50P sold in Iowa and 6 other states.

 Moped and Motorcycle laws vary considerably from state to state, which is why Honda offered the different versions.
 Many states have a moped class of vehicle that is limited to either 25mph or 30mph, and then vehicles capable of more than that are deemed as motorcycles.
 Often for insurance or licensing reasons, buyers will opt for the 'moped' compliant model, so Honda usually sold both the full speed SE50 and the appropriately restricted SE50P in each state.
 To learn about the restrictions between the SE50, SE50P and Iowa SE50P read here.